Association of lipoprotein (a) and high-sensitive C-reactive protein in preeclampsia

 Author(s): Basavaraj V Savadi, Gaurang K Anandpara, BM Rashmi and Bhagyajyoti Nalwarkar

 Abstract:Background: Preeclampsia is a hypertensive disorder associated with substantial perinatal morbidity and mortality.
 Neonates born to hypertensive mothers are at increased risk of prematurity and foetal growth restriction.
-Timely prediction and accurate diagnosis is the key to limiting the morbidity and mortality caused by preeclampsia.
+Timely prediction and accurate diagnosis are the key to limiting the morbidity and mortality caused by preeclampsia.
 Early identification of PE using inflammatory biomarkers could reduce PE related comorbidities.

-Conclusion: Increased levels of lipoprotein (a) and hsCRP are found in the present study, which are correlating with the progression of preeclampsia by causing endothelial dysfunction and inflammatory cascade.
-Also, earliest detection of Lp(a) and hsCRP in pregnancy could help to detect preeclampsia and to prevent its further complications.
+Conclusion: Increased levels of lipoprotein (a) and hsCRP are found in the present study, which is correlated with the progression of preeclampsia by causing endothelial dysfunction and inflammatory cascade.
+Also, the earliest detection of Lp(a) and hsCRP during pregnancy could help to detect preeclampsia and to prevent its further complications.